AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/deleting-a-lead-or-contact.md

 There a few things to know when it comes to deleting leads/contacts in Microsoft Dynamics.

-* Marketo doesn't automatically delete people just because leads were deleted in Dynamics.
-Rather, a field “Microsoft is Deleted” flag is set to true.
+* Marketo Engage doesn't automatically delete people just because leads were deleted in Dynamics.
+Rather, a field "Microsoft is Deleted" flag is set to true.
 You can trigger off this field to delete the record in Marketo if desired.

 * "Delete Person" flow action: This only deletes a person in Marketo (an option to also delete them in Dynamics is not available).